JelleLagerweij/Quantum_to_Transport/README.md

 These simulations use 5 ps of equilibriation after which the results are coppied to a initation folder and the 20ps simulations are started.

 ## KOH production
+The KOH production calculations are used to compute the main results of this work.
+These are prepaired to run immidiately if intended, starting up 5 different calculations with different atomic starting postions and velocities.
+The simulations can be ran using the "run.sh" script.
+In this script the link to the POSCARS can be changed to be either at 1335kg/m^3 or 1048kg/m^3, the calculated and experimental equilibrium density.
+Though, be carefule as the POTCAR is not provided due to it being interlectual properties of VASP.

 ## KOH validation